clarkroman4/live-coding/fizzbuzz/README.md

 <p>In this problem you will be given an integer.
 For integer x you need to print from 1 to x using fizzbuzz format.

-Fizzbuzz format dicatest that if the number is divisible by 3 you print the word "fizz".
+Fizzbuzz format dictates that if the number is divisible by 3 you print the word "fizz".

 If the number is divisible by 5 you print the word "buzz".